indigo423/opennms.org/user/pages/05.blog/01.twio/2017-07-17-this-week-in-opennms/item.md

 * ReST infrastructure improvements
 * discussing how to improve Docker image generation
 * grafana dashboard for UPS data
-* northbound interfaces for Drools (scriptd-like interface for Alarms)
+* northbound interfaces for Drools (scriptd-like interface for alarms)
-* a structured data monitor (using the XML collector infrastructure)
+* structured data monitor (using the XML collector infrastructure)
 * Cisco ACI integration
 * OSGi deployment of ReST services
 * donut charts on the front page